Madhur Kapila: Career

-Kapila was a member of the Chandigarh Sangeet Natak Akademi for over three decades.
+She was a member of the Chandigarh Sangeet Natak Akademi for over three decades.
 Her stories have been translated into Indian and foreign languages including Punjabi, Telugu and English.
 English translations of her stories have been included in the anthology "Flowing like a River".

+Her last novel Nishesh (Hindi: नि:शेष) was published posthumously in January 2024 by Penguin Random House India.

+The novel Nishesh was subsequently featured and showcased as a bestseller at the New Delhi World Book Fair 2024 organised by The National Book Trust, India, a part of the Ministry of Education India of the Government of India.

 Awards

 In 2011, Kapila received the Chandigarh Sahitya Akademi Award for her outstanding contribution to literature.
 She was also a recipient of the Cultural Representative Award from the Punjab Sangeet Natak Akademi and was noted as one of 111 Hindi female writers of the 21st century by The Sunday Indian.

 Personal life

 Kapila was married to journalist Ramesh Kapila, who worked with The Indian Express.
 The couple had three children; two daughters and a son.
 Her daughter Shruti Kapila is a published author and an associate professor of history at the University of Cambridge.

 Kapila died from a cardiac arrest on 19 December 2021, at the age of 79 at her home in Chandigarh.